Kentucky lawmakers pass ban on gender-affirming care for youth – KION546

 “What some legislation is doing here in Frankfort is tearing that away and saying, ‘No, big government is going to tell you what is medically best for your children.’
 As a parent, I think that’s wrong,” Beshear said on March 2.

-“When it comes to this issue polling doesn’t matter to me because I believe it’s the right thing to do,” said Speaker Pro Tempore Rep. David Mead (R ).
+“When it comes to this issue polling doesn’t matter to me because I believe it’s the right thing to do,” said Speaker Pro Tempore Rep. David Meade (R).
 “If we’re going to protect children, we need to ensure that surgery or drugs that completely alter their life and alter their body is not something we should be allowing until they are adults who could choose that for themselves.
 This is the right to do for these children.”

 The Kentucky branch of the American Civil Liberties Union issued a statement saying the legislation was “rushed to the House floor after a hasty committee hearing where trans Kentuckians begged and pleaded for their lives, and access to critical care for trans youth.”